-Red Right Hand; the Makings of Russian Borsch
+Red Right Hand: The Makings of Russian Borsch

 Eastern Europe, diverse as it is, has a hundred variations for every dish it offers.
 Borsch, for example.